For the first page of this review of Disney’s Art of Animation Resort, see this.

 However, the standard rooms at Art of Animation are the least convenient of all this hotel’s offerings.

-These rooms are by far the least convenient offerings at Art of Animation, at their worst being five minutes further away from the central pool, food court and bus stop than other (Family Suite) Art of Animation options.
+These rooms are by far the least convenient offerings at Art of Animation, being five minutes further away (at worst) from the Skyliner station, central pool, food court and bus stop than other (Family Suite) Art of Animation options.

 THE LITTLE MERMAID ROOMS THEMSELVES

-Little Mermaid room layouts at Art of Animation are pretty much identical to standard rooms in the other value resorts.
+Little Mermaid room layouts at Art of Animation are pretty much identical what was formerly found in standard rooms in the other value resorts.

-Note that The Unofficial Guide to Walt Disney World 2013 says that these rooms are slightly larger than other value resort rooms, at 277 square feet, rather than 260.
+Note that some says that these rooms are slightly larger than other value resort rooms, at 277 square feet, rather than 260.